 \subsection{Welfare}

 What are the effects of declining attention on overall welfare?
 Welfare is given by equation \eqref{lossfct} and from the previous discussion, we know that lower attention poses a trade off.
 On the one hand, inflation volatility decreases and the ELB binds less frequently, when attention is low.
 This raises welfare.
 On the other hand, lower attention complicates managing inflation expectations and thus, the optimal average \textit{level} of inflation increases, which is costly.
-Which effect dominates, is \textit{a priori} not clear.
+Which effect dominates?

 Panel (a) in Figure \ref{fig:wf} shows that the cost of the level effect outweighs the stabilization benefits.
 As attention falls, welfare decreases.
 This is especially pronounced at low levels of attention, where the optimal inflation target increases substantially (see Figure \ref{fig:romp}).